-He quoted a published report that "President Roosevelt has drawn a dead-line for Senator Foraker," and that "if he attacks President Roosevelt, Presi-dent Roosevelt will be heard from in no uncertain tones.

-Senator Foraker said: "The wicked be when no man pursueth.
-I have not precasted the character of any forecasted the character of any speeches I am intending to make and if I had it would seem incredible to the average mind that such a story could be anything more than a mischief-makiug pipe dream of an over-ambitious correspondent.
+He quoted a published report that "President Roosevelt has drawn a dead-line for Senato" Foraker," and that "if he attacks President Roosevelt, Presi-dent Roosevelt will be heard from in no uncertain tones."
+Senator Foraker said: "The wicked they when no man pursuely the back of e when no man pursueth.
+I have not recasted the character of any ceches I am intending to make and if forecasted I had it would seem incredible to the average mind that such a story could be anything more than a mischief-mak-ing pipe dream of an over-ambitious correspondent.

-That the president of the United ates should become personally en-States should become personally en-gaged in a political contest to determine his successor is without precedent, un-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren.

-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren, "That he would enter noon such a struggle with a declaration that he is to set limitations upon the freedom of stucch of those who may differ from him, that they are to disregard those "limitations at their peril, is without precedent even in the case of Jackson, and is so inconsistent with the dignity of his high office and the properties of his high office and the of his high office and the properties always to be observed, that I feel it a duty toward the president himself to nter for him, on my own motion, a disof all responsibility for such publication publication.
-"The time has not yet come, and no-baly knows that better than the presi-dant kiniself, when 'deadlines' can be drawn in debate for anybody to ob-serve; nor has the time come when any real mar would respect them if they were drawn. were drawn.
+"That the president of the United States should become personally en-gaged in a political contest to determine his successor is without precedent, un-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren.
+"That he would enter upon such a struggle with a declaration that he is struggle with a declaration that he is to set limitations upon the freedom of spatch of those who may differ from him, that they are to disregard those limitations at their peril, is without precedent even in the case of Jackson, and is so inconsistent with the dignity of his high office and the properties anways to be observed, that I feel it a duty loward the properties duty loward the president himself to enter for him, on my own motion, a dis-claimer of all responsibility for such multication.

+enter for him, on my both interior such claimer of all responsibility for such publication.
+"The time has not yet come, and no-boly knows that better than the presi-dant timself, when 'deadlines' can be dravn in debate for anybody to ob-serve: nor has the time come when any real mar would respect them if they were drawn.

-were drawn.
-"So far as I am personally concerned.
-I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have necession to speak at alw." have occasion to speak at all."
+far as I am personally concerned. 'so far as I am personally concerned, I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have occasion to speak at all,"

-FERD, T. HOPKINS, Prop., 37 Great Jones Street, New York, this company, I never communicated with him directly or indirectly on any with him directly or indirectly on any subject whataver.
-"I call attention to this with particu-iarity so that at the outset such wild, we know, crazy stories may be put into the class of campaign literature where they properly belong.
-"But these stories are but samples of many others, all of which, taken to-gether, seem to have for their object the dissemination of the idea that I am a with with the policies of President war with the policies of President PRESIDENT A TIRELESS WORKER
+Removes Tan, Pinples, Freekles, Moth Patches, Rash, and thin Diseasen, and every biemish on beauty, and dethis company, I never communicate him directly or indirectly on any It him directly of himself, bject whatever, "I call attention to this with partleu-rity so that at the outset such wild, eckess, crazy stories may be put into a class of campaign literature where coperty beforg.

+FEBD, T. HOPRINS, Prop., 37 Breat Jones Street, New York.

+"But these stories are but samples of many others, all of which, taken to-gether, seem to have for their object the dissemination of the idea that I am at war with the policies of President December Roosevelt